35-40 per week

 The Diploma can take around two years to complete and, along with core units, you can choose to specialise in equine care or working with small animals.

 When you are looking for work as a trainee or assistant, it will help if you have relevant experience.
 This could be as a volunteer with a local vet or in other kinds of settings, such as local kennels or RSPCA centres.

-The British Veterinary Nursing Association (BVNA) has some useful advice about looking for a first position.
+The British Veterinary Nursing Association (BVNA) has more careers advice on its website.